Child Custody Attorney

 Child custody issues can be extremely challenging.
 When making child custody decisions, Georgia courts try to encourage meaningful and continuous relationships between parents and children.
 Every child custody situation is unique, and Georgia judges attempt to make decisions based on the children’s best interests.

-Parents facing child custody determinations need the help of an experienced lawyer.
-The dedicated Atlanta family law lawyer at Carter/Pilgrim is here to help.
+Child custody cases need the help of an attorney who is experienced in these matters.
+The dedicated child custody lawyers at Carter Pilgrim is here to help.
 Our attorneys can represent your best interests as well as your child’s, whether you need assistance in a divorce or a high-conflict custody conflict.
 Contact us today to schedule your initial consultation.

 In many cases, child custody issues are involved in the divorce process.
-When parents divorce in Georgia, they will need to agree on child custody issues.
+When parents divorce in Georgia, they will need to agree on child custody issues as well as parenting plans and visitation schedules.
 When the parents can’t agree, a judge will determine the child custody issues instead.
 In other cases, child custody issues arise after a court has finalized the divorce process.
 Sometimes, one parent’s situation will change, requiring the parents to modify their original agreement.

 When judges decide child custody issues, there are no boundaries regarding what factors the judge will consider.
 Judges will examine any relevant factors in determining the child’s best interest.
 Frustratingly for parents, every judge has a different opinion on what is relevant in every given case.
 It’s essential to understand how judges make child custody determinations.